Cross-selling in self-serve stores:

 What is cross-selling? (definition and examples)

-Cross-selling involves all initiatives that encourage customers to buy related or complementary items that they may find useful.
+Cross-selling (add-on or suggestive selling) involves all initiatives that encourage customers to buy related or complementary items that they may find useful.
 The recommended items are relevant to the one that is being bought.
 Logical pairing happens in every shop at almost every visit.
 Customers are not always aware of it.

 Examples of cross-selling include: